 “You get your best stuff when you’re forced to ask, ‘Really?’ or ‘Would you tell me more?’” she said.

 After you ask someone a question, listen carefully to the answer.
 Then offer a follow-up question.
 Let your curiosity communicate how much you care about your friend.
 Take a step of faith and ask something else.
 Anything.

-It’s important to remember: this isn’t a game or a race.
+It’s important to remember: this is not a game or a race.
 You’re not trying to manipulate someone into confessing anything.
 You are demonstrating genuine interest in this person and a desire to go deeper in this relationship.

 There’s no badge of honor for getting someone to over-share.